Last Updated on

 - Stick the feathers on the clothespins and make your little one use those fine motor skills to press the clothespins and place them around the brown foam.

-You can finally use those brown paper bags you have lying around the house.
+You can finally use those brown paper bags you have in the house.
 This beautiful leaf garland will keep your baby occupied, and it will also make for a pretty Thanksgiving decoration, so make sure you try it out!

 - Brown paper bags